 Getting around Girdwood is easy.
 Glacier Valley Transit (GVT) operates public transportation year-round in Girdwood.
-The shuttle service follows a fixed route from The Hotel Alyeska to the Tesoro gas station with designated stops.
-The GVT shuttle schedule is available at The Hotel Alyeska Front Desk and Concierge, and all Alyeska Ticket Office locations.
+The transporation service follows a fixed route from The Hotel Alyeska to the Tesoro gas station with designated stops.
+The GVT bus schedule is available at The Hotel Alyeska Front Desk and Concierge, and all Alyeska Ticket Office locations.

-Please Note: Shuttle schedules may vary - visit the GVT website for details.
+Please Note: Transportation schedules may vary - visit the GVT website for details.

 Please have exact fare ready as our operators do not carry or make change.

 Monthly bus passes are available for purchase at the Alyeska Resort ticket offices and are valid for unlimited transportation.The Alyeska Resort Ticket Offices accept credit cards, debit cards, checks and cash.
 Punch passes are available at the Tram Ticket Office only.

 Guests at The Hotel Alyeska enjoy complimentary rides on the GVT bus.
 Show your guest lodging voucher from The Hotel Alyeska and ride for free during your stay.
 This a great way to grab dinner at one of Girdwood's great restaurants, or to catch a ride home after catching a show at the Sitzmark Bar & Grill.
 Compliments of Alyeska Resort.